 ♦ KEY POINT.
-If you have foreign bank accounts, you may be subject to additional filings.
+If you have foreign bank accounts, you may be subject to additional filings including the FinCen 114 or Form 8938.
 This can also occur if your church has foreign bank accounts and you have signature authority on the accounts.
 Many times, the foreign bank account reporting is overlooked by taxpayers.
 Failure to comply can create substantial penalties.